vercel/next.js/examples/inngest/README.md

 This is an example of how to use [Inngest](https://inngest.com) to easily add durable work flows to your Next.js application.
 It keeps things simple:

-- bare bones examples with a single button UI that triggers an event
+- Bare bones examples with a single button UI that triggers an event
-- runs the Inngest dev server locally for immediate feedback
+- Runs the Inngest dev server locally for immediate feedback

 ## Deploy your own